What is a Goldendoodle?

 Here at Pambriella Goldendoodles and Bernedoodles, we breed for the light colored and red goldendoodles and the tri colored bernedoodles.
 Click on the link below to see the different colors....

 I HIGHLY RECOMMEND PET HEALTH INSURANCE OR AN PET EMERGENCY FUND PLEASE CHECK WITH YOU VET FOR MORE INFORMATION!
 PLEASE ENROLL YOUR NEW PUPPY IN A GOOD POSITIVE PUPPY TRAINING CLASS.

 BOOKS I RECOMMEND:

 “Dog Sense: How the Science of Dog Behavior Can Make You a Better Friend to Your Pet" by John Bradshaw

 "How to Teach a New Dog Old Tricks" by Dr. Ian Dunbar

 There are some excellent short training videos on Youtube with Ian Dunbar and several other recommened dog trainers.
 I highly recommend Victoria Stilwell and Ian Dunbar.

 With your new puppy you will get a set of training DVD's done by an excellent professional dog trainer, Joy Matthews.
 We hope you will enjoy them and that they are very helpful to you.

 There is a lot of information about Goldendoodles out there so please choose your information wisely.
 Please consider the source of the information you read.
-Once again, I will be happy to answer any questions to the best of my ability, so please feel free to contact me via e-mail or by phone!
+If you are interested in one of my puppies, please feel free to contact me with any questions you may have.
+Thank you!